-where $\epsilon_{0}$ stands for the phonon energy in the absence of magnetic field, $\lambda$ is the electron-phonon coupling parameter, and $T_{k}=v_{f}\sqrt{2e\hbar B} \left( \sqrt{k} + \sqrt{k+1} \right)$ describes the energy of interband LL transitions, with index $k$, for $\left| n \right| - \left| m \right| = 1$, in which $n$ and $m$ are labels for the initial and final Landau levels involved in the transition. $\delta_k$ represents the LL broadening parameter, which is of particular significance to the present work.
+where $\epsilon_{0}$ stands for the phonon energy in the absence of magnetic field; $\lambda$ is the electron-phonon coupling parameter; and $T_{k}=v_{f}\sqrt{2e\hbar B} \left( \sqrt{k} + \sqrt{k+1} \right)$ describes the energy of interband LL transitions, with index $k$, for $\left| n \right| - \left| m \right| = 1$, in which $n$ and $m$ are labels for the initial and final Landau levels involved in the transition; and $\delta_k$ represents the LL broadening parameter, which is of particular significance to the present work.
 The real and complex parts of $\widetilde{\epsilon}=\epsilon-\imath \Gamma$ yield the phonon energy and broadening from the electron-phonon coupling, respectively.
-Comparison between Eq. \ref{eq1} and the $E_{2g}$ phonon energy and linewidth experimentally obtained as a function of magnetic field allows one to extract sample-related parameters such as $v_F$, $\lambda$ and $\delta_k$.

-In this work, the MPR of two distinct graphene samples, namely a multilayer epitaxial graphene (MEG) and a single layer graphene (SLG) deposited over a SiO$_2$ substrate, were quantitatively analysed by means of Eq. \ref{eq1} in order to extract information on the broadening $\delta_k$ parameter.
-The distinct behavior of $\delta_k$ as a function of the resonance index $k$ found for MEG and SLG samples allowed us to identify an additional LL broadening mechanism for SLG not present in MEG layers, associated with random strain due to the interactions with the SiO$_2$ substrate.
+Comparison between Eq. (\ref{eq1}) and the $E_{2g}$ phonon energy and linewidth experimentally obtained as a function of magnetic field allows one to extract sample-related parameters such as $v_F$, $\lambda$, and $\delta_k$.
+In this work, the MPRs of three distinct graphene samples, namely, a multilayer epitaxial graphene (MEG), a single-layer graphene (S1) deposited over a SiO$_2$ substrate, and a back-gated single-layer device (S2), were quantitatively analyzed by means of Eq. \ref{eq1} in order to extract information on the broadening $\delta_k$ parameter.
+The distinct behavior of $\delta_k$ as a function of the resonance index $k$ found for MEG, S1, and S2 samples allowed us to identify an additional LL broadening mechanism for single layers that is not present in MEG, associated with random strain field.